EE 5G Standalone: everything you need to know

 EE 5G Standalone

-EE has taken the next big step in mobile connectivity, as it has switched on its 5G Standalone network.
+EE has taken the next big step in mobile connectivity, as back in September of 2024 it switched on its 5G Standalone network, and now its 5G Standalone service (which EE dubs 5G+) is quite widely available.

 For more on what exactly EE’s 5G Standalone network is, what benefits it brings, and how to use it, read on.